kittytastic/Peano-Fork/python/examples/algebraicmg/algebraicmg.md

 - geometric-jacobi
     Baseline code that we use as a template for all of the subsequent examples.
     It solves the problem with a d-linear elements where the material parameter is sampled once per cell.
+Therefore, we can evaluate it on-the-fly

     Files that have to be studied/defined for this setup:
     - SetupScenario - generic setup class holding the problem description that